Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/building-metagraph-intances/01-building-metagraph-l0-instances copy.md

 - You should see that 1 file and 1 directory were created: `logs.log` and `logs`
 - Inside the directory `logs` you can see one file `app.log`.
-- Now we need to add this Global L0 to the testnet:
+- Now we need to add this Global L0 to the integrationnet:

 ```bash
 curl -v -X POST http://localhost:8003/cluster/join -H "Content-type: application/json" -d '{ "id":":integrationnet_node_id", "ip": ":testned_node_ip", "p2pPort": :integrationnet_node_p2p_port }'
 ```

-- The parameters: `id`, `ip`, and `p2pPort` are found inspecting the node info on testnet, as an example: http://13.57.186.140:9000/node/info
+- The parameters: `id`, `ip`, and `p2pPort` are found inspecting the node info on integrationnet, as an example: http://103.145.63.182:9000/node/info
-- You can check if your node successfully joined the testnet by doing this: http://:your_ip:8000/cluster/info
+- You can check if your node successfully joined the integrationnet by doing this: http://:your_ip:8000/cluster/info

 Now that we have one global L0 instance running, we need to run our metagraph L0 instance